 The Air company Qantas announced a new project, called Sunrise, to make its long-haul flights a hotel-like experience.
-Its new Business Class and First Class seats transform into real cabins, to make more comfortable flights from the east coast of Australia to Europe, which last from 18 to 22 hours.
+Its new Business Class and First Class seats transform into real cabins, to make flights from the east coast of Australia to Europe, which last from 18 to 22 hours, more comfortable.

-What the CEO of Qantas Alan Joyce defines "the last frontier of global aviation" is actually a practically obligatory choice.
-As long as the supersonic passenger aircraft they will not return to service, the increase in the range of subsonic flights is the only chance these companies have to stay afloat.
+What the CEO of Qantas Alan Joyce defines “the last frontier of global aviation” is actually a practically obligatory choice.
+As long as he supersonic passenger aircraft they will not return to service, increasing the range of subsonic flights is the only chance these companies have to stay afloat.

 Flying hotel cabins, can it be done?

-From a "pure" engineering point of view, a non-stop flight of 16.000 km (10.000 miles) is a reasonable goal.
-Planes such as the Airbus A350-1000, giants with extraordinary performance, allow it without problems.
-If we think about the passengers' experience, however, stuff like this is exhausting.
+On a “pure” engineering level, a non-stop flight of 16.000 km (10.000 miles) is a reasonable goal.
+Planes like the Airbus A350-1000, giants with extraordinary performance, allow this without problems.
+If we think about the experience of the passengers, however, something like this is exhausting.

-For such long flights, still at the beginning of the last century we relied on airships: they took from five to 10 days to cross the Atlantic.
+For such long flights, airships were still used at the beginning of the last century: they took from five to 10 days to cross the Atlantic.
 Airships offered a lot of space on board: they housed cabins, dining rooms, even smoking rooms.

 Today the formula is not feasible.
 With the limited space available on modern jetliners, compromises are needed: that's why Qantas and other companies run for cover.
 These 52 new seats that become mini cabins are an interesting development.
 Perhaps less luxurious than an Emirates flight, but with highly practical solutions.